AUGUSTE TOULMOUCHE PAINTINGS FOR SALE & BIOGRAPHY

 BIOGRAPHY

-In 1846 Auguste Toulmouche moved to Paris, and at the age of 17 entered the independent studio of the Swiss painter Charles Gleyre (1806–1874).
+In 1846 Auguste Toulmouche moved to Paris, and at the age of 17 entered the independent studio of the Swiss painter Charles Gleyre (1806–1874) and was reputed to be one of Gleyre’s favorite students.
 He debuted at the Paris Salon two years later in 1848, receiving an honourable mention.
-In 1852 he exhibited La Fille, which earned a third class medal and was acquired by Napoleon III.
-The following year, Empress Eugénie purchased his domestic scene The First Step.
+In 1852 he exhibited La Fille, which earned a third class medal and was acquired by Napoleon III as a gift for Eugénie.
+The following year, Empress Eugénie purchased the artist’s The First Step.

-In 1861, he won a second class medal at the annual Salon.
-In 1862 he married one of Claude Monet’s cousins, and was employed by Monet’s father to oversee his son’s art studies in Paris.
+In 1861, Toulmouche won a second class medal at the annual Salon.
+In 1862 he married Marie Lecadre, daughter of Nantes lawyer Alphonse Henri Lecadre, and thus became a cousin by marriage of the painter Claude Monet.
+Monet’s father employed Toulmouche to oversee his son’s art studies in Paris.
 When Monet arrived in Paris in November 1862, Toulmouche directed him immediately to Gleyre’s studio.
-Although Monet was unfulfilled by Gleyre’s espousing of the Academic style, it was in his atelier that Monet met Pierre-Auguste Renoir, Alfred Sisley, and Frédéric Bazille.
+Although Monet was unfulfilled by Gleyre’s emphasis on the Academic style, it was in his atelier that Monet met Pierre-Auguste Renoir, Alfred Sisley, and Frédéric Bazille.

 Museum Collections: